jeremyrayjewell/cyber_journal/writeups/overthewire/natas/natas00.md

 ## OBJECTIVE

 > "The username is `natas0` and the password is `natas0`.
 The goal is to log into http://natas0.natas.labs.overthewire.org and find the password for `natas1`.
 All Natas level passwords are also stored in `/etc/natas_webpass/` but only accessible to the relevant level."
+> "You can find the password for the next level on this page."

 ## PURPOSE ##